swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 1. Do the two statements below produce the same output?
 2. Based on this,
-  what rule governs what is included (or not) in numerical slices and named slices in Pandas?
+  what rule governs what is included (or not) in numerical slices and named slices in pandas?

 ```python
 print(data_europe.iloc[0:2, 0:2])